Indian People's Theatre Association: Beginning

 The Bangalore unit of IPTA was formed in 1941.
 IPTA was formed on 25 May 1943 at the National conference of theater artists held at the Marwari school, Bombay in response to the need for theater artists to become part of the Indian freedom struggle.
 Its origins lay in the first Progressive Writer's Association Conference that was held in 1936, the establishment of the Youth Cultural Institute at Calcutta in 1940, and the setting up of the People's Theatre in Bangalore by Anil De' Silva in 1941.
 Its initial members consisted of various progressive cultural troupes, theatre groups and other progressive cultural activists.
 The name People's Theatre was suggested by the renowned scientist Homi J. Bhabha who was in turn inspired by Romain Rolland's book on the concepts of People's Theatre.

 Its initial activities included street plays organized by Binoy Roy of the Bengal Cultural Squad to inform people of the 1942 manmade famine in Bengal.
 Their ski included a choir 'Bhookha Hai Bengal' created by Vamik Jaunpuri and other songs and plays.
 The squad included musician Prem Dhawan, drum player Dashrath Lal, singer Reva Roy and actress Usha Dutt.
 Motivated by this squad, several other cultural groups were formed including the Agra Cultural Squad.
 IPTA was subsequently formed to organize these local groups at the national level.

 Ideologically these groups were inspired by the left movement and the then General Secretary of the Communist Party of India, P.C.
-Joshi and the General Secrtetary of the Progressive Writers' Association Sajjad Zaheer.
+Joshi and the General Secretary of the Progressive Writers' Association Sajjad Zaheer.

 Initial members

-Some of the initial members of the group were Prithviraj Kapoor, Bijon Bhattacharya, Balraj Sahni, Ritwik Ghatak, Utpal Dutt, Khwaja Ahmad Abbas, Salil Chowdhury, Pandit Ravi Shankar, Jyotirindra Moitra, Niranjan Singh Maan, S. Tera Singh Chan, Jagdish Faryadi, Khalili Faryadi, Rajendra Raghuvanshi, Safdar Mir, Hasan Premani, Amiya Bose, Sudhin Dasgupta, Annabhau Sathe, Shahir Amar shaik etc. The group was formed in 1942, in the background of the Second World War, with Bengal famine of 1943 and starvation deaths in India on the one hand and repression by the colonial masters in the wake of the Quit India Movement and the aggression by the fascist powers on the Soviet Union on the other.
+Some of the initial members of the group were Prithviraj Kapoor, Bijon Bhattacharya, Balraj Sahni, Ritwik Ghatak, Utpal Dutt, Khwaja Ahmad Abbas, Salil Chowdhury, Pandit Ravi Shankar, Jyotirindra Moitra, Niranjan Singh Maan, S. Tera Singh Chan, Jagdish Faryadi, Khalili Faryadi, Rajendra Raghuvanshi, Safdar Mir, Areeba Sehar, Hasan Premani, Amiya Bose, Sudhin Dasgupta, Annabhau Sathe, Shahir Amar shaik etc. The group was formed in 1942, in the background of the Second World War, with Bengal famine of 1943 and starvation deaths in India on the one hand and repression by the colonial masters in the wake of the Quit India Movement and the aggression by the fascist powers on the Soviet Union on the other.
 An All India People's Theatre Conference was held in Mumbai in 1943 where the group presented its idea and objective of representing the crisis of the time through the medium of theatre and to help people understand their rights and duties.
 This conference led to the formation of committees of IPTA across India.
 The movement hit not only theatres, but also cinema and music in Indian languages.
 Now it is the cultural wing of the Communist Party of India (CPI).